Browse our jobs and apply for your next role.

 In fact, it’s not so hard to take the driver’s seat of your career, develop a career action plan for your working life, decide on a few key career objectives and map out action steps to take you there – whether your dream job is CEO of a top company, or being the owner of your small business or start-up, or doing a series of satisfying creative projects that provides your main or additional source of income.

 Knowing your strengths and skills, working out how to leverage and polish them will help you shine, even in turbulent times.
 Knowing where you are headed and steering a strong course means you’ll be less likely to drift in and out of jobs just because they were there, or avoid being swayed by an opportunity that has no relation to your ultimate goal.
 And if you do change career direction, you’ll have career development strategies in place to do it with confidence.

 Here’s a handy checklist for creating a strategic career plan.

 Every professional has areas they can improve.
 These might be factors that are holding you back, or new skills you’d love to add to your repertoire.
-Make a list of traits and skills you’d like to improve, either through formal training, education, on-the-job experience or simply by practising more on your own.
+Make a list of traits and skills you’d like to improve, either through formal training, education, training seminars, on-the-job experience or simply by practising more on your own.